Farabee has 4-point game, Flyers beat Penguins 6-3

-Flyers coach Alain Vigneault wished a packed arena — that last season had fans holding #OskarStrong signs — had a chance to show their appreciation.
+Flyers coach Alain Vigneault wished a packed arena – that last season had fans holding (hash)OskarStrong signs – had a chance to show their appreciation.

 ”My one disappointment is that Oskar played his first game in Philadelphia since December 2019 and he didn’t get a chance to play it in front of Flyers fans giving him the great cheer and love that he deserved from coming back and battling cancer,” Vigneault said.